 Address: 154 East Lake Drive, Medicine Park, OK 73557

-Another spot I remember first-and-foremost a place for field trips, not enough people visit Spiro Mounds on their own.
+Another spot I remember first and foremost a place for field trips, not enough people visit Spiro Mounds on their own.

-While the Cahokia Mounds in Illinois are a UNESCO World Heritage Site, the ones in Spiro often get overlooked by history lovers.
+While the Cahokia Mounds in Illinois is a UNESCO World Heritage Site, the ones in Spiro often get overlooked by history lovers.
 The mounds in Spiro are from this same civilization, who we call the Mississippians.

 One of the mounds, referred to as Craig Mound, was excavated in the 1930s and held some of the most magnificent pre-Columbian artifacts found in North America to date.

 Address: 18154 N 1st St, Spiro, OK 74959, United States

 This natural swimming hole in the Chickasaw National Recreation Area looks like it could be right out of Lord of the Rings or another work of fantasy.
 Yet it’s hiding right here in Oklahoma!